hemeac/kiwiTechTree/README.md

 I have added another over 70 tech nodes across the tree, but have tried to leave the general layout of the tree largely consistent with the Community Tech Tree.
 The major changes are adding a separate branch for solid rocket boosters and if you have mods which have cryogenic engines, this will move them to a different branch from the Liquid Fuel Branch.
 I have also tried to separate out science more explicitly within the tech tree.
 While I have shifted some of the nodes around, I have not removed any, thus leaving some compatibility with any mod that I have not explictly supported.
 To balance the additional number of science nodes, I have reduced some of the costs.
 Expect to need to collect around 40% more science points over the course of your career to unlock the majority of the tree with parts.

 I calibrated the nodes around stock, expansion packs, Restock/Restock+ and Missing History.
-The name of the nodes do not fully indicate the type of technology within the node, but rather the type of technologies that you should expect to find there.
-Some nodes do not fully represent their current use (ie. miniaturization), but have decided at this point to not rename them.
+The name of the nodes do not fully indicate the type of technology within the node, but rather the type of technologies that you should expect to find along the branch.
+However, some branches do not fully represent their current use (ie. miniaturization where you will find ground science).
+I have decided at this point to not rename them.
 Given the number of nodes, you will benefit by having several parts mods.

 I have not spent excessive time balancing costs.
 Costs for some mods have been aligned roughly to stock costs.
 My general feeling is that money rewards should not be set too low in the difficulty settings, particularly if you are paying for parts to unlock.
 My cost revamps are fairly ad-hoc.
 If this a bug bear for you and you want to tackle a comprehensive review of the cost structure, please get in touch.
 I may readjust a few pieces if they are fundamentally out of proportion to other parts, but revamping costs are beyond the scope of what I will tackle.

-In some cases, I have added rescaled parts, but have attempted to indicate when and from what mod I have rescaled the parts within the description.
-In some cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.
+In some cases, I have added rescaled parts, but indicated when and from what mod I have rescaled the parts within the description.
+In cases like Missing History, I will use the Restock texture when available for consistency in the visual style.

 I have asked Nertea for permission in regards to using Restock/NF models for resizing (if they are installed) and have tried to indicate in the part descriptions which parts I have added in order to avoid confusion.
 However, please do not take this as Nertea's endorsement of the mod.